Understand

 Get around

-There are no roads and few trails on the island.
-To get from the only camp site to trailheads, dive sites and snorkeling sites, you need a boat.
-So you will need to hire a boat for your entire trip.
+[edit]There are no roads and only a few trails on the island.
+To reach the trails, dive sites, and snorkeling areas from the only campsite, you’ll need a boat.
+So, you’ll have to hire one for the duration of your stay.

 See and do